-Releases in 2019 included “Crossing Across” [instrumental] and “Across a Universe”.
+Releases from 2019 included “Crossing Across” [instrumental] and “Across a Universe”.

 My brother shuffled off this mortal coil unexpectedly in the summer of 2018.
 His daughter, my niece, had already established a timeline for her impending wedding, so I felt compelled to write music for the occasion in a style that he would have liked.

 The wedding version of “Across a Universe” was played at the reception, with special lyrics for Shawna and Joe.
 A second version had significant additional instrumentation and new lyrics dedicated to my Susan Joan.